ianboyko/uniforlsp/content/english/documents/litigation/BFTP/2026-08-10-but-for-the-plan-slow-justice-for-a-debt-collection-but-persistence-paid-off.md

 include_toc: "false"
 linktitle: bftp-dcp
 ---
-*Slow Justice for a Debt Collection - But Persistence Paid Off*

 Mr. N. came to our Oshawa office with a difficult dilemma.
 His son-in law, D, now separated from his daughter, had not fully repaid him for loans advanced to in the previous two years.

 He instructed Bob Banik to start a lawsuit.
 When D did not file a defence Bob quickly obtained a “default” judgment for about $91,400 plus costs and interest, and filed a Writ of seizure and sale against D’s interest in the former matrimonial home (which was also the subject of a separate family law dispute).